 Offsetting Strategy means a plan [agreed by the parties] specifying:

-(i) the verified credits from a recognised offset provider that may be used by [a party] to offset its Residual Emissions;
+(i) the verified credits (the Offsets) from a recognised offset provider that may be used by [a party] to offset its Residual Emissions;

 (ii) how [a party] will transition from using credits resulting from offsetting projects that avoid or reduce emissions of GHG to those from projects that remove emissions of GHG and involve long-term storage methods that have a low risk of reversal; [and]